 As if the sensitivity to heat wasn’t enough, the heat also intensifies other symptoms.

-Given the increasing temperatures, everyone should be careful, stay hydrated, and rest as needed.
+Given the climbing temperatures, everyone should be careful, stay hydrated, and rest as needed.
 If you or a loved one has MS, please remember these recommendations from the National Multiple Sclerosis Society to ease the effect of the heat:

 · Use cooling products such as vests, neck wraps, and bandanas, during exercise or outdoor activity, or pre- and post-cool.